DavidYQY/Make-trading-great-again-/docs/eda.md

 *
 {: toc}

-## S&P500 Data
+## S&P500 Index Data

-Since we are interested in whether we can use Trump tweets to predict stock market movements (in our baseline model, up or down) in the ﬁrst 5 minutes after each tweet, we specifically look at the up and down percentage within any non-overlapping 5-minute intervals across all data.
+Since we are interested in whether we can use Trump's tweets to predict stock market movements (in our baseline model, up or down) in the ﬁrst 5 minutes after each tweet, we specifically look at the up and down percentage within any non-overlapping 5-minute intervals across all data.
 The result is shown below.
 Given this, we have a pretty balanced sample, and no need to worry about our classiﬁer predicting only one class.

 <table border="1" style="margin: 0px auto;">
   <tr>